Biden EPA nominee vows 'sense of urgency' on climate change - WTMJ

 West Virginia Sen. Shelley Moore Capito, the top Republican on the environment panel, questioned whether Regan can be effective, saying he and other Cabinet officials tasked with addressing climate change “are going to be tripping over each other,” while facing likely interference from two high-profile White House climate advisers, former EPA administrator Gina McCarthy and former Secretary of State John Kerry.
 McCarthy serves as domestic climate adviser while Kerry is a special climate envoy.
 The pair led a White House news briefing last week outlining Biden’s priorities on climate change.

 “Who is really going to be making decisions?”
-Capito asked, complaining that “unelected and unaccountable” climate “czars” such as Kerry and McCarthy would wield real power while avoiding public and congressional scrutiny.
-McCarthy in particular clashed with GOP senators during her tenure at EPA.
+Capito asked.
+She complained that “unelected and unaccountable” climate “czars” such as Kerry and McCarthy would wield real power while avoiding public and congressional scrutiny.
+McCarthy in particular clashed with GOP lawmakers during her tenure at EPA.

-Regan told senators that he answers to Biden, not McCarthy or Kerry.
+Regan told Capito he anticipates “healthy debates” on a variety of issues, adding that he reports to the president, not White House advisers.

 In a related development, Jennifer Granholm, Biden’s nominee to be energy secretary, won approval from the Senate energy panel Wednesday.
-A Senate vote could occur as soon as next week.
+A Senate vote could occur next week.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.